ngunner/ngunner.github.io/_posts/blog/2014-03-02-use-the-right-tools.md

 type: blog
 layout: post
 published: false
-title: "When is video the solution?"
-description: When to use what mediums
+title: "Video: like using a sludge hammer on a thumbtack"
+description: "Questions to ask when someone says: \"oh, let's do a video"
+categories:
-categories: ""
+  - ""
 author: ngunner
 image: "http://farm9.staticflickr.com/8352/8332280788_5f6ce7df6a_h.jpg"
 ---